Harvey Weinstein & Georgina Chapman's Mysterious Marriage: Inside the Making of a Hollywood Power Couple

 In 2013, the family, including Weinstein's three daughters from his first marriage, rented a villa in Baker's Bay in the Bahamas for the holidays, and in 2014 they were planning a big family holiday in London, followed by a New Year's ski trip in Gstaad, Switzerland.

-Chapman told Haute Living in August 2016 that when she and her husband were both in town, they try to limit nights out of the house to two a week and they would watch three or four movies in a weekend.
-On typical weekdays, she takes the kids to school and has dinner with them at night.
+Chapman told Haute Living in August 2016 that when she and her husband were both in New York, they try to limit nights out of the house to two a week (not likely during award season), and they would watch three or four movies in a weekend.
+On typical weekdays, she takes the kids to school, gets in a workout, spends the rest of the day at her studio or otherwise working and is back for dinner, playtime and bath time with India and Dashiell at night.
+"We hang out," she said.

+Afterward, the doting mom likes to unwind with a glass of wine and some good TV—Peaky Blinders (courtesy of The Weinstein Company) was in her queue at the time.

+Family weekends in Connecticut or Amagansett, "just being there with my kids and husband and going for walks on the beach with them and the dogs," made for the ideal weekend.

-This summer, the couple re-listed their vacation home in Amagansett that they bought in 2014 for $11.65 million, lowering the asking price to $12.4 million from $13.5 million for the 9,000-square-foot, 7-bedroom, 7-bathroom mansion.
+This year, however, the couple listed the Amagansett house, which they bought in 2014 for $11.65 million.
+Over the summer they lowered the asking price to $12.4 million from $13.5 million for the 9,000-square-foot, 7-bedroom, 7-bathroom mansion.
 Weinstein told the Wall Street Journal that they simply couldn't get away to their Hamptons home as often as they would like.

 And while it should be about time to start planning another one of those perfect-sounding holiday vacations, first thing's first.